lynn-twinkl/twinkl-github-workshop/docs/windows-setup.md

 2. You will then be prompted to type your password.
 Make sure to type something you remember

 > [!IMPORTANT]
-> Please note that when entering passwords on any command line interface, **you will not see anything being typed out**.
+> When entering passwords on any command line interface, **you will not see anything being typed out**.
 You won't see any characters or placeholders, no cursor movement or anything.
 It will look as if nothing is happening. **This is normal**.
-> Please type your password carefully and hit enter when ready
+> Please type your password carefully and hit `ENTER` when ready

 **5. Activate WSL**

 This is the fun part!
 What we've just installed is essentially a TUI-only version of Linux that we can intercat with via our command line!
-However, in order for your Windows computer to _understand_ when you want to run Linux commands vs Powershell commands, you need to fir activate your WSL virtual machine.
+However, in order for your Windows computer to _understand_ when you want to run Linux commands vs Powershell commands, you need to first activate your WSL virtual machine.
 To do so, run:

 ```powershell
 wsl